 This Year, Sarah Hill, Senior Consultant of Lord Cultural Resources, will be presenting on Saturday, January 25, 2020 about “Visitor Journey Mapping in Museums and Galleries”.Read More

 Four nights | 10 Speakers | Hundreds of Ideas

 At this free event you will hear from and engage with international leaders who have successfully implemented transformational change in other communities.

 The series, part of a larger project that is aimed at developing the Brampton 2040 Plan to implementing the Brampton 2040 Vision, that followed extensive public engagement in the fall of 2017.

 The Brampton 2040 Vision was endorsed by Council in May of 2018.
 Brampton 2040 depicts a more sustainable, urban, vibrant and economically successful direction for the City.
 Building upon the 2040 engagement process, the objective of these events is to share ideas with the community as to how we can move from vision to action.

-Brad King, Vice President with Lord Cultural Resources, is taking part at the series on February 5, 2020
+Brad King, Vice President with Lord Cultural Resources, is speaking as part of series on February 5, 2020.Read More